princengoc/unspoken/README.md

     * [x] Get an "End Game" page
     * [x] Remove current vs total round.
 Always have one round, but  enable other settings (eg depth: filter for cards depth)
 * [x] Enable depth filter
+* [x] Improved Minicard display and PlayerAvatar consistency

 ## Bugs

+* [ ] PlayerAvatar in end game is different from profile???
 * [ ] game_state is created twice to the same room_id